 Most experts agree that it is the result of many factors.
 Evidence suggests that changes in hormones after delivery such as estrogen, progesterone and thyroid are involved.
-Complications during labor and delivery, a severe case of baby blues, having a "difficult baby," stress and lack of emotional support also may contribute to the problem.
+Complications during labor and delivery, having a "difficult baby," stress and lack of emotional support also may contribute to the problem.
 In addition, there are factors unrelated to delivery that place the mother at risk for developing postpartum depression.
 These include a personal or family history of depression or mood disorders, relationship problems, unemployment of the mother or her partner or other stressful events during the preceding year.